AtomCodeChallenge/ImageProcessor/readme.md

 Please accept the assignment and complete the following tasks in your repository.
 There is no minimum or maximum time limit, do what you feel comfortable to do.

+We highly encourage you to add comments to your code, if you are unable to do any of the tasks writing comments and sudo is acceptable for us to review.

 ##### Debugging

 Run the API in debug and try to use the `Get` method, an error is returned rather than the desired result.
 Please fix the error.

 ##### Get Images

-Using existing resources implement the controllers `Get()` method to return a list of all available images.
+Implement the controllers `Get()` method to return a list of all available images in the image directory.

 ##### Process Images